 - All relationships are respectful.
 This is not just referring to the kids' behavior toward the adults.
-Respect should be given not just based on age, but based on the fact that you are all family members now.
+Respect should be given not just based on age, but also based on the fact that you are all family members now.

 - Compassion for everyone’s development.
 Members of your blended family may be at various life stages and have different needs (teens versus toddlers, for example).
 They may also be at different stages in accepting this new family.
 Family members need to understand and honor those differences.

 - Room for growth.
 After a few years of being blended, hopefully the family will grow and members will choose to spend more time together and feel closer to one another.

 To give yourself the best chance of success in creating a blended family, it’s important to start planning how the new family will function before the marriage even takes place.

 Having survived a painful divorce or separation and then managed to find a new loving relationship, the temptation can often be to rush into remarriage and a blended family without first laying solid foundations.
 By taking your time, you give everyone a chance to get used to each other, and used to the idea of marriage.